 Nillin Lore (they/them)

-Among many other projects, Nillin is currently working as a co-author for the 2nd Edition of “Trans Bodies,Trans Selves” from Oxford University Press, as well as keeping busy behind the scenes at TransSask with implementing our “Trans Connect” pilot program.
+Among many other projects, Nillin is currently working as a co-author of the sexuality chapter for the 2nd Edition of “Trans Bodies,Trans Selves” from Oxford University Press and is soon to be published in a collection of queer erotica from Cleis Press, all while keeping busy behind the scenes at TransSask with implementing our “Trans Connect” pilot program.

 Gender Revolution [Saskatoon]